patrickcgray/oyster_net/README.md

 ## Installation

 You can use the Dockerfile included in the `training/` directory of this repository to train the CNN and you can use the Dockerfile in `data_mgmt/` to manage the drone imagery and process everything.
-The training Docker container is created and run using this series of commands;
+The training Docker container is created and run using this series of commands:
 ```
 docker build -t training_img .
 docker run --name training_container --runtime=nvidia -it -p 8888:8888 -p 6006:6006 -v ~/:/host training_img